 If the bulbs can’t be potted right away, they can be stored in perforated plastic bags or paper bags in the refrigerator.
 It’s important not to place them near fruits that give off ethylene gas, such as apples, as this can cause them to rot.

 Step 4: Pot your bulbs

 You can put your bulbs in different pots; some with well-drained soil and others with clean pebbles.
 Sand can be mixed with the potting soil too!
 Fish aquarium pebbles work well and also come in a variety of colors.
 You don’t need to worry about overcrowding containers when forcing bulbs, so plant them as close as you need to.
 The bulbs should be planted with their pointed sides up, just under the surface of the soil or the pebbles.
 Once the bulbs are potted, watered them well, and put them away in a cool, dark place.
 The ideal temperature to store them is 35 to 45 degrees.
-For mine, I used a cooler, but they can be placed in an unheated garage or a mini fridge.
 It is important to ensure that they do not freeze solid.

 Step 5: Warm your bulbs

 About 13 weeks after potting the bulbs, you can them out of the cooler and put them in an area that is approximately 60 degrees and out of direct sunlight, such as a basement or closet.
 The reason for doing this is because in cold storage they will have grown some roots, so we want them to warm up slowly so that the tops can start actively growing.